aaroncurtisyoga/acy-next/README.md

 ## <a name="quick-start">🤸 Quick Start</a>

-Before getting started, create a .env in the root of your project and add:
+Before getting started, create a .env in the root of your project and

 **Set Up Environment Variables**